codemix/yii2-dockerized/README.md

     composer create-project --no-install codemix/yii2-dockerized myproject

+or, if you don't have composer installed, [download](https://github.com/codemix/yii2-dockerized/releases) and uncompress the files into a directory.
 You should then update things for the requirements of your project:

  * Modify the default configuration in `config/` and `.env-example`
  * Modify the dependencies in `composer.json`